James Thew - Fotolia

 Real-world tools from Salesforce, Microsoft, IBM

-Customer relationship management might not be the first thing you think of when supply chain analytics is mentioned, but enterprise-level CRM systems are increasingly friendly to analytical processes, capturing a broad range of data that is tailor-made for supply chain process improvement.
+Customer relationship management might not be the thing you think when supply chain analytics is mentioned, but enterprise-level CRM systems are increasingly friendly to analytical processes, capturing a broad range data that is tailor-made for supply chain process improvement.
 Salesforce CRM, Microsoft Dynamics and other leading CRM platforms now provide cloud-based analytics that extend beyond their original customer satisfaction and retention functionality, accommodating logistics and forecasting.
 This may be enough to bridge the gaps described above; however, sometimes a canned analytics solution isn't fine-tuned enough to make a difference, or doesn't offer the flexibility to accommodate unexpected variables.
 Customization is required.

 This doesn't mean coding something from scratch.
 Salesforce has recently unveiled its Einstein suite, a set of cloud-based analytics features that allow for ad hoc uploading of historical data for descriptive and predictive analysis, accessible to the nonspecialist.
 This new feature set mimics another similar product, IBM's Watson Analytics, which, likewise, can provide easy and inexpensive options for custom analytics.
 In particular, these products can take historical data from different process in a supply chain (at opposite ends of the chain, even) and mine them for correlations that reveal cause-and-effect that can be exploited for new efficiencies.

 These are just a few examples of getting more than one benefit from an analytical process.
 Constantly asking the question, "Where can this information have an impact later or earlier in delivery and what technology can help me gather it?" can bring many more to the surface, resulting in an operation that is fine-tuned from front to back.

 Analytics gives big advantages to the supply chain